"Good standards...usually result from cooperation among engineers working with their shared technical understanding."

-Her research examines communication and information as they shape and are shaped by technologies and policies over time, in both contemporary and historical organizations.
-In her work on contemporary organizations, she has collaborated with Wanda Orlikowski (of MIT Sloan’s Information Technology group) and various students and researchers to study how groups and organizations use communication and information technologies, and how that use shapes their work.
-Specific studies have looked at the use of technologies such as electronic mail, instant messaging, the BlackBerry, and corporate blogging.
+In her research on contemporary organizations she has collaborated with Professor Wanda Orlikowski (of MIT Sloan’s Information Technology group) and various students and researchers to study how groups and organizations use communication and information technologies, and how that use shapes their work.
+Specific studies looked at the use of technologies such as electronic mail, instant messaging, the BlackBerry, and corporate blogging.

-She is currently also working with a team of faculty from the Work and Organization Studies Group on a social-psychological intervention to improve academic performance of underrepresented minority students.
+She is currently also working with a team of faculty from the Work and Organization Studies Group on research aiming to improve academic performance of underrepresented minority students.

 Yates holds a BA from Texas Christian University as well as an MA and a PhD from the University of North Carolina.

 Yates, JoAnne and Craig N. Murphy.
-Baltimore, MD: John Hopkins University Press, Forthcoming.
+Baltimore, MD: John Hopkins University Press, 2019.

 "The Industrial Standardization Movement and the World Outside Europe and North America."